 Building the Foundation for Future Generations

-Nurturing the next generation of leaders in America’s heartland is a critical need.
-National Farmers Union, work- ing with state and local organizations, is encouraging young people to stand up, speak out, and follow up.
-Our day classes and summer camps are carefully designed to guide youth in identifing their leadership skills.
+Nurturing the next generation of leaders in America’s heartland is critically needed.
+National Farmers Union, working with state and local organizations, encourages young people to stand up, speak out, and follow up.
+Our day classes and summer camps are carefully designed to guide youth in identifying their leadership skills.
 Our educational and inspirational curriculum allows youth to build confidence and be grassroots advocates for farm and ranch families, rural communities, and cooperatives.
 Many of today’s leaders - a former governor, a U.S. senator, the CEO of a major co-op, and the president of National Farmers Union - first honed their leadership skills in Farmers Union youth programs.